-Whatcom Community College (WCC) will once again be offering its popular cybercamps for high school students who want to explore cybersecurity, a rapidly growing, high demand field in the U.S. and worldwide.
+Whatcom Community College (WCC) will once again be offering its popular GenCyber camps for middle and high school students who want to explore cybersecurity, a rapidly growing, high demand field in the U.S. and worldwide.
 Participants will learn through hands-on computer activities how cybersecurity professionals help protect information and information systems from unauthorized access, misuse, and destruction.

 9:30 am - 3:30 pm daily